 Sleep.
 It’s one of the most troubling issues for parents.
 It’s a big part of your baby’s development and necessary for your own health and sanity.

 But sometimes your baby simply won’t sleep.
 And when they do fall asleep you might worry that they’re doing so safely.
-If your baby was in the Neonatal Intensive Care Unit (NICU) or has a medical condition, you might have extra concerns about them sleeping safely.
+If your baby needed care in a neonatal intensive care unit (NICU) or has a medical condition, you might have extra concerns about them sleeping safely.

 Our neonatal experts can help calm your worries.
 The same safe sleep practices that apply to all babies also apply to premature babies or those with medical conditions.
 With a few extra considerations, you can rest assured your baby is sleeping safely.